 Comment: EarthJustice stated that, as with Colstrip Units 1 and 2, we used an improper baseline in our BART evaluation of 2008-2010.
-EarthJustice asserted that using these years artificially depresses the emissions baselines, which in turn makes visibility improvement appear less than they actually are and thereby makes BART alternatives look less cost-effective than they actually are.
+EarthJustice asserted that using these years artificially depresses the emissions baselines, which in turn makes visibility improvement appear less than they

 Response: See response to similar comments made by EarthJustice in regard to Colstrip Units 1 and 2.
 Here again, as required by the BART Guidelines, we used a baseline that is reflective of actual operations.
-We acknowledge that the 2008-2010 emissions for both SO2 and NO_X were in fact somewhat lower than the longterm trend.
+We acknowledge that the 2008-2010 emissions for both SO2 and NOx were in fact somewhat lower than the longterm trend.
 For example, the 2000-2010 SO2 emissions were 3,129 tpy, while the 2008-2010 emissions were 2,723 tpy.
 Similarly, the 2000-2010 NO_X emissions were 1,748 tpy, while the 2008-2010 emissions were 1,625 tpy.
 Nonetheless, the difference in the baseline emissions would not have impacted the cost-effectiveness calculations in an appreciable manner.